 const dog = new Animal("Dog");

 TypeScript is a powerful tool that can take your JavaScript development to the next level.
 By adding static typing and other advanced features, it helps you write cleaner, more maintainable code.
-Whether you're building small projects or large-scale applications, TypeScript is a skill worth mastering.
+Whether you’re building small applications or large-scale projects, TypeScript is a skill worth mastering.